MatchuPitchu/react-summary/11_Redux.md

   - `reducers` key includes all reducers methods this slice needs;
     - all methods could have 2 parameters: `state`, `action`;
     - a) with this methods, you can dispatch actions without using if statements like in a "normal" reducer fn
-      - in fn body, you are allowed to mutate the state (-> normally NEVER DO IT) because Redux Toolkit
+      - in fn body, you are allowed to mutate the state (-> normally NEVER DO IT) because of Redux Toolkit
       - uses iternally `Immer` that detects when state should be mutated and clones existing state, keeps all the state that you are not editing and overwrites desired piece of state in an immutable way;
     - b) `createSlice` creates `action creator methods` for you that return `unique action identifiers` for different reducers
       - e.g. when you call later `counterSlice.actions.yourReducerName()`, Redux Toolkit returns an action obj of this shape: `{ type: 'some unique identifier' }`